-Some surgeons advise limiting the use of NSAIDs after sleeve gastrectomy and adjustable gastric banding as well.
+Some surgeons advise limiting the use of NSAIDs after a sleeve gastrectomy as well.
 Corticosteroids (such as prednisone) can also cause ulcers and poor healing but may be necessary in some situations.
 Some long-acting, extended-release, or enteric coated medications may not be absorbed as well after bariatric surgery, so it is important that you work with your surgeon and primary care physician to monitor how well your medications are working.
 Your doctor may choose an immediate-release medication in some cases if the concern is high enough.
 Finally, some prescription medications can be associated with weight gain, so you and your doctor can weigh the risk of weight gain versus the benefit of that medication.
 There may be alternative medications in some cases with less weight gain as a side effect.

 Q: Are there any additional prescription medications I will have to take after bariatric surgery?

 A: Some patients may require anti-acid medications, either temporarily or indefinitely.
 Some surgeons prescribe a temporary medication for gallstone prevention if you still have a gallbladder.
 Ask your surgeon if these will be needed.

 Q: Are all medications crushable?